data-fair/data-fair/doc/pages/user-guide-backoffice/members-en.md

 published: true
 ---

-As an administrator of your organization, the **Organization management** section is accessible in the Data Fair navigation bar.
+As an administrator of your organization, the **Organization management** section is accessible in the Data&nbsp;Fair navigation bar.

 On this page, you can manage the different members of your organization:
 * Invite new members with their email